-Certain Indian tribes for whom OST holds assets in trust do not agree with balances recorded by OST and/or have requested an accounting of their trust funds, and certain of these Indian tribes have filed claims against the U.S. Government for failure to fulfill its fiduciary responsibilities.
-The cases involve claims for breaches of trust concerning the Government's management of funds and natural resources assets.
-The relief sought in these cases range from declaratory and injunctive relief to perform an accounting, money damages, and other unspecified declaratory injunctive, or equitable, relief.
-At September 30, 2017, sixteen tribal trust cases were pending in various federal courts.
-Overall, the Government contests liability on the claims asserted and has pursued its meritorious defenses to the relief sought.
-Although the Government believes it has valid legal defenses to the claims, the Government continues to engage in various forms of formal and informal dispute resolution with some tribes in an effort to resolve the claims without the need for costly and protracted litigation.
-Any settlement resulting from an adverse outcome of the claims described above will not be satisfied with trust fund balances.
+Certain Indian tribes for whom OST holds assets in trust have requested an accounting of their trust funds, and certain of these Indian tribes have filed claims against the U.S. Government for failure to fulfill its fiduciary responsibilities.
+The cases involve claims for breaches of trust concerning the Government's management of monetary and non-monetary trust assets.
+The relief sought in these cases range from declaratory and injunctive relief to compel an accounting, money damages, and other unspecified declaratory injunctive, or equitable, relief.
+At September 30, 2018, 17 tribal trust cases were pending in various federal courts.
+Overall, the U.S. Government contests liability on the claims asserted and has pursued its meritorious defenses to the relief sought.
+Although the Government believes it has valid legal defenses to the claims, the U.S. Government continues to engage in various forms of formal and informal dispute resolution with some tribes in an effort to resolve the claims without the need for costly and protracted litigation.
+Any monetary settlement or judgment resulting from an adverse outcome of the claims described above will not be satisfied with trust fund balances.
 No amounts have been recorded in the accompanying Tribal and Other Trust Funds' financial statements for potential claims from the U.S. Government.